safeincraziworld/isss608-group-website/content/homepage/opener.md

 weight: 1
 ---

-Welcome to the team's website for ISSS608 Group Project on [Vast Challenge 2022](https://vast-challenge.github.io/2022/) Challenge 3: Economic considers the financial health of the city.
+Welcome to the team's website for ISSS608 Group Project on [VAST Challenge 2022](https://vast-challenge.github.io/2022/).
+Challenge 3: Economic considers the financial health of the city.
 Over time, are businesses growing or shrinking?
 How are people changing jobs?
 Are standards of living improving or declining over time?
 Considering the financial status of Engagement’s businesses and residents, this site addresses these questions using visual analytic techniques